The plethory of operations in complex topological K-theory: Topological plethories

 \begin{thm} Let $E^*(-)$ be a multiplicative cohomology theory.
 If $E_*(\rE_n)$ is a free $E^*$-module for each $n \in \mathbb{Z}$ then $E^*(\rE_\bullet)$ is a complete Hausdorff $E^*$-plethory.
 Moreover, for any space $X$ the completed cohomology $\cE^*(X)$ is naturally a $E^*(\rE_\bullet)$-algebra. \end{thm} \begin{proof} Since each $E_*(\rE_n)$ is a free $E^*$-module, we have suitable K\"unneth isomorphisms and thus the $E^*$-algebra object structure on $(E_n)_{n \in \Z}$ induces a co-$E^*$-algebra structure on the collection of complete Hausdorff $E^*$-algebras $E^*(\rE_n)$.
 Thus, $E^*(\rE_\bullet)$ is a complete Hausdorff $E^*$-$E^*$-biring.
 We define a composition $\circ \colon E^*(\rE_\bullet) \codot E^*(\rE_\bullet) \to E^*(\rE_\bullet)$ by $r \circ s = s^*(r)$ and the unit $u \colon \mathcal{I} \to E^*(\rE_\bullet)$ by $u(\iota_n) = \iota_n \in E^*(\rE_n)$, the universal class.
 These maps make $E^*(\rE_\bullet)$ a complete Hausdorff $E^*$-plethory by construction. \end{proof}

-As this theory is set up to work with completed cohomology algebras we lose some information.
+As this theory is set up to work with completed cohomology algebras, with respect to the skeletal filtration, we lose some information.
 In general, the completion of a cohomology algebra contains strictly less information than the uncompleted algebra.
 In forming the completion, we take the quotient by the \emph{phantom classes}: those which are zero on any finite subcomplex.
 In~\cite{Bauer:2014}, Bauer shows that we can avoid this issue by working with the entire pro-system of cohomology algebras.
 However in many cases of interest, there are results that preclude the existence of phantom classes and thus $E^*(X) = \cE^*(X)$.

+Our main results relate to integral complex $K$-theory, so we do not make use of other completions, such as $p$-adic completion, or $I$-adic completion with respect to an ideal.

 We introduce some theory of \emph{non-(co-unital)} birings which will prove useful.
 For brevity, we focus on the discrete, ungraded case but remark that these constructions generalise without difficulty to the topologised, graded setting.